fetchai/genesis-prelaunch/README.md

 # Validator enrolement procedure

+In order to prepare for our mainnet launch, selected validators are invited to participate to an *initial setup exercise*, where they'll provide their initial transactions.
+We'll then setup a test network, and ensure everyone can connect and start producing blocks.

+## Timeline

+- From March 19th to March 23rd: gentxs collections from validators
+- March 23rd: Final genesis generation
+- March 24th 15:00 UTC: network start

 ## Install fetchd and fetchcli

 Clone and install fetchd and fetchcli from https://github.com/fetchai/fetchd.
-Make sure to checkout the v0.6.3 release before installing
+Make sure to checkout the `v0.6.3` release before installing

 Once installed, verify you have the correct version with: